microsoft/vscode-docs/docs/remote/containers.md

   * [Docker Compose](#using-docker-compose): You are working with multiple orchestrated services that are described using a `docker-compose.yml` file.

   * In each case, you may also need to [build container images and deploy to Docker or Kubernetes](/docs/remote/containers-advanced.md#using-docker-or-kubernetes-from-a-container) from inside your container.
+  * [Attach Only](#attaching-to-running-containers): While not backed by `devcontainer.json`, you can attach to an already running container if none of the workflows described in this section meet your needs.

 This section will walk you through configuring your project for each of these situations.
 The [vscode-dev-containers GitHub repository](https://aka.ms/vscode-dev-containers) also contains dev container definitions to get you up and running quickly.
-However note that, if the workflows described here do not work in your situation, you can [attach to an already running container instead](#attaching-to-running-containers).

 ### Using an image or Dockerfile

 You can configure VS Code to reuse an existing container image from a source like [DockerHub](https://hub.docker.com) or [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) for your dev container using a `.devcontainer/devcontainer.json` (or `.devcontainer.json`) config file in your project.
-If you are not able to find an image that meets your needs, have a single container-based project, or just want to automate the installation of a large amount of additional software, you can also create a custom image using a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
+If you are not able to find an image that meets your needs, have a single container-based project, or just want to automate the installation of a large amount of additional software, you can use a [Dockerfile](https://docs.docker.com/engine/reference/builder/) to generate the image instead.

 To get started quickly, open the folder with he project you want to work with in VS Code and run the **Remote-Containers: Add Development Container Configuration Files...** command in the Command Palette (`kbstyle(F1)`).
 You'll be asked to either select an existing Dockerfile if one exists, or pick pre-defined dev container definition from [vscode-dev-containers repository](https://github.com/Microsoft/vscode-dev-containers) from a filterable list.
 Most of these will include Dockerfiles but can be adapted to just use an image instead.
 VS Code will then added the appropriate `devcontainer.json` file to the folder.